KeenanRileyFaulkner/creative4/README.md

-# Project Overview

-This is my first major React Application.
-It utilizes tailwind css for all styling, and is a fan page for The Killers.
-It was created as a DevMountain Foundations Capstone.

 ## MVP

 The project is intended to allow users to learn about The Killers, listen to brief snippets of their music, and enjoy full playthroughs of covers I have personally created of some of their music.